MushroomObserver/developer-startup/README.md

     $ mo-dev /vagrant

-*Gotcha for Windows users.
-If you see this error:

-`/bin/bash: bad interpreter: No such file or directory`

-it likely means that the line endings of the file have been formatted for windows when you cloned the developer-startup repository.
-To fix this, use a program like Notepad++ to convert the mo-dev file to "Unix/Linux EOL (Line Endings)", or

 Note: You can give mo-dev any directory on the VM you want.
 The advantage of using /vagrant is that the MO source code will be available both on the VM and on the host machine in the same directory as the Vagrantfile.